ankitabhopatkar13/python-app-on-k8s/README.md

 ### Blue/Green Deployment -

+In blue/green deployment we first create the green environment to be available and once it's up and running we just switch the service resource to point to the application in green environment and this cycle goes on for each release.

 1. Create one more file in parallel to *app-deployment/simple-python-deployment.yml* named as *app-deployment/simple-python-deployment-green.yml* .
+Make the following changes to it -

+    a.
 Remove the service resource from this yaml.

+    b.
 Change the deployment name to *python-app-green*

+    c.
 Change template metadata label's version property to 1.0.2

+    d.
 Change image to python-app:1.0.2

 Apply the green deployment by -